hashicorp/terraform-website/content/source/docs/enterprise/api/admin/settings.html.md

 -> **Note**: These endpoints are only available in Private Terraform instances and only accessible by site administrators.

+-> **Pre-release**: These API endpoints are not yet available in the current Private Terraform Enterprise release.

 ## List SAML Settings
 `GET /api/v2/admin/saml-settings`